 A 1900 feathered fan is also held high and lofty above the head.

 Swinton is at her most potent when she looks like she is really trying to reclaim the spirit of the people who wore the garments.
 Take this lavish Beer coat from 1933.
-The peach feathers brush across her face and she looks like she's breathing something lovely and peachy coming from this richly ornate coat.
+The delicate feathers brush across her face and she looks like she’s inhaling something lovely and peachy from this richly ornate coat.

 Saillard did begin by choosing the items for the performance by the notoriety of the wearer with none more famous and significant than Napoleon Bonaparte.
 Here Swinton clutches on to his jacket (dated 1805-15) in a surprisingly intimate way (given the fragility of such a garment) but she has a frightened expression.
 She went through the motions of sniffing it, curiously prodding it, weighing it up and down and then finally looking like she can’t get rid of it fast enough.

-By the end of the performance, unlike any other show that I've been to this season, there was a five minute standing ovation as Saillard and Swinton came out to take their bows.
-That's a gesture that would previously had been de rigeur at iconic fashion shows from the past – the great shows of Dior, YSL, McQueen to name a few.
-I asked Saillard whether he felt that this show was a comment on the state of fashion today, there being a dearth of innovation that yesteryear's fashion clearly had in abbundance.
-He was adammant that wasn't the case but could only name a few of the "purists" in fashion today that had relevance for him – Nicolas Ghesquiere, Rei Kawakubo, Azzedine Alaia – that's just a handful of names in the list of thousands of designers.
+By the end of the performance, unlike any other show that I’ve been to this season, there was a five minute standing ovation as Saillard and Swinton came out to take their bows.
+That’s a gesture that would previously had been de rigeur at iconic fashion shows from the past – the great shows of Dior, YSL, McQueen to name a few.
+I asked Saillard whether he felt that this show was a comment on the state of fashion today, with regard to its perceived dearth of innovation, which yesteryear’s fashion clearly had in abundance.
+He was adamant that wasn’t the case and yet, he could only name a few of the “purists” in fashion today that had relevance for him – Nicolas Ghesquière, Rei Kawakubo, Azzedine Alaïa – that’s just a handful of names from a list of thousands of designers working today.